reneklootwijk/mideahvac-dongle/README.md

 # Midea HVAC WiFi Dongle

 This repository contains the hardware design of a WiFi dongle for Midea-like airconditioners and humidifiers.
-Midea provides a WiFi dongle (SK102/SK103), either as optional feature or build-in, to control the appliances via a mobile application.
+Midea provides a WiFi dongle (SK102/SK103), either as optional feature or built-in, to control the appliances via a mobile application.
 This dongle uses and is dependent on the Midea cloud which does not expose a publically available API.
 The protocol used by the dongle has been reverse engineered, but newer version still require the cloud to obtain an encryption key or require an addition server simulating the Midea cloud.
 This means integration in an existing home automation system is not straight forward.

 Besides the protocol the dongle uses to commumicate with the mobile app and the cloud, also the protocol that is used between the dongle and the appliances has been reverse engineered (at least the most important parts).
 This means the original dongle can be replaced by a custom dongle making it independent on any cloud.